FREQUENTLY ASKED QUESTIONS

 - The most common way to treat lead poisoning in children is to find the lead source and remove it from their environment.

-- Few children have high enough levels of lead in their blood that they require a medicine called a chelating agent.
+- When children have very high levels of lead in their blood, they require a medicine called a chelating agent.
 A chelating agent is a type of medicine that helps to remove the lead from the child’s body.